PacktPublishing/Comet-for-Data-Science/02/README.md

 # Exploratory Data Analysis in Comet

-This chapter contains two use cases.
+This chapter contains an example which builds two EDA reports in Comet, the first one uses `pandas-profile` and the second uses `sweetviz`.

 ## Requirements
 * You need to create a `.comet.config` file and place it in this directory: